By Courtney Trenwith

 “[But] they haven’t quite yet worked out how best to see it and make it a winning combination.

-“[However], I’m sure if another, similar opportunity came up [Tim Clark] would consider it.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“[However], I’m sure if another, similar opportunity came up [Tim Clark] would consider it.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.